medusajs/medusa/docs/content/tutorials/adding-custom-functionality.md

 })
 ```

-In the implementation above we are firt validating that the request body is structured correctly so that we can proceed with our opt-in registration.
-If the validation fails we resond with 400 Bad Request which is an HTTP code that indicates that the client that sent the request has not provided the correct values.
+In the implementation above we are first validating that the request body is structured correctly so that we can proceed with our opt-in registration.
+If the validation fails we respond with 400 Bad Request which is an HTTP code that indicates that the client that sent the request has not provided the correct values.

 After validation is passed we leverage Medusa's container system again to fetch our custom service.
 When Medusa starts up it places an object on the express `req` object called `scope` which contains the function `resolve` that can be used to get any of the services registered in Medusa by simply providing the registration name as a string.
 In this case we are resolving our custom `welcomeService`, but you can resolve any service such as the `cartService` or `orderService` using this function.